MicrosoftDocs/cpp-docs/docs/windows/agileeventsource-class.md

 ## Remarks

 The vast majority of components in the Windows Runtime are agile components.
-For more information, see [Threading and Marshalling (C++/CX)](../cppcx/threading-and-marshalling-c-cx.md).
+For more information, see [Threading and Marshaling (C++/CX)](../cppcx/threading-and-marshaling-c-cx.md).

 ## Inheritance Hierarchy